THE BRANDENBURG GATE

 The building’s structure was destroyed during the WW2 and later rebuilt.

 The church comprises of two levels with eight chapels and a simple yet uniquely centric conception of space.
-In the treasure chamber, you can visit a small exhibition of instruments and liturgical ornaments.
+In the treasure chamber, you can visit with the audioguide (audioguides) a small exhibition of instruments and liturgical ornaments.

 This is where the canon of the town council, Bernhard Lichtenberg, was arrested for publicly praying for the Jews.
 He was sentenced to two years in prison for misusing the pulpit and would eventually pass away in the Dachau concentration camp.
 His remains rest in the cathedral.